Entertainment & Special Event Insurance — Kelly Insurance Group

 ASSAULT & BATTERY LIABILITY

-One of the most critical — and most frequently declined — coverages for hip hop events.
-Standard CGL policies exclude assault and battery, meaning fights, security-related injuries, and altercations are uninsured unless specifically added.
-KIG places A&B coverage for hip hop events, including coverage for security guard actions and crowd control incidents.
-Do not assume your GL covers A&B — it almost certainly does not.
+One of the most critical — and most frequently excluded — coverages for hip hop events.
+Standard CGL policies typically exclude assault and battery, meaning fights, security-related injuries, and altercations are uninsured unless specifically added back.
+KIG places A&B coverage for these events, including for security-guard actions and crowd-control incidents.
+Do not assume your GL covers A&B — it usually does not.

 ALCOHOL EVENTS